NuclearPowered/docs.reactor.gg/docs/quick_start/install_bepinex.md

 :::warning

 If you are on Linux, you should add `winhttp` to your wine configuration overrides, in the wine prefix that Among Us is installed in.
-For example with Steam, it will probably be `~/.steam/steam/steamapps/compatdata/945360/pfx`.
+Follow [this](https://docs.bepinex.dev/master/articles/advanced/steam_interop.html#open-winecfg-for-the-target-game) guide if you are using Proton.
 If you don't do this, BepInEx **won't** work!

 :::

-## Updating or Migrating from a different version

-To update or migrate between versions of BepInEx, you can do the following steps:
-- Extract the new zip release.
-- Drag and drop those files into the Among Us directory, so that it **overwrites** the old files.

-If you are migrating from a version of BepInEx that isn't NuclearPowered's own BepInEx, there are a few different steps to follow.
-- Delete the following files and directories:
-  - `BepInEx/cache`
-  - `BepInEx/core`
-  - `BepInEx/unhollowed`
-  - `changelog.txt`
-  - `mono/`
-  - `winhttp.dll`
-- Now install BepInEx again, following the [Install Instructions](#how-to-download).

 ## First Launch